Striving for LGBTQ rights in Russian psychology and society: A personal narrative.

 Conclusion.
 The author recommends the Russian Psychological Ethics Code as a way to help psychologists support and advocate for people regardless of sexual orientation or gender identity.

-About the authors: Lunin, Igor I.
+Authors: Lunin, Igor I.

 Keywords: Russia; LGBTQ; Ethics Code; Kon; Tsilikin; psychology